-Starting with DC/OS 2.0, Exhibitor is secured by default in static master clusters.
+Starting with DC/OS 2.0, Exhibitor is secured by default during installation of static master clusters.
+It is not secured if DC/OS was upgraded from DC/OS 1.13 or earlier.
 To verify that Exhibitor is secured on your cluster, run the following command on one of your master nodes:

 curl -LI \ --cacert /var/lib/dcos/exhibitor-tls-artifacts/root-cert.pem \ --cert /var/lib/dcos/exhibitor-tls-artifacts/client-cert.pem \ --key /var/lib/dcos/exhibitor-tls-artifacts/client-key.pem \ https://localhost:8181/exhibitor/v1/ui/index.html

 If you see the following, Exhibitor has been secured on your cluster:

 HTTP/1.1 200 OK Content-Type: text/html Content-Length: 0 Server: Jetty(1.5.6-SNAPSHOT)

 If Exhibitor is not secured, you can follow the next section to manually secure Exhibitor.

 If you do not want to add TLS security to Exhibitor, we recommend that you add the following configuration to your cluster